 Bachelor's programs in software engineering focus on engineering, advanced math, and computer programming.
 Enrollees develop coding, database management, and teamwork skills.

 Majors in software engineering usually include courses in the design and analysis of data structures, algorithms, and client/server development.
-On campus and online bachelor's in software engineering programs typically take about four years of full-time enrollment to complete.
-Graduation often requires a computing capstone project.
+On-campus and online bachelor's in software engineering programs typically require four years of full-time enrollment and often culminate in a computing capstone project.

-Graduates can pursue jobs as software engineers, developers, computer programmers, and information technology managers.
-They can also apply to master's and doctoral programs in software engineering and related fields.
+Graduates can pursue jobs as software engineers, developers, and computer programmers.
+They can also apply to master's and doctoral programs in software engineering and other related fields.

 Master's Degrees in Software Engineering

 Master's degrees in software engineering usually take full-time students about 15-24 months to complete.
-Most master's programs in the field focus on software development and engineering theory and practice.
+Most programs focus on software development and engineering theory and practice.

 Students take advanced classes like software engineering economics, open-source software engineering, information assurance and testing, and software engineering principles and concepts.

-Depending on their prior academic and professional experience, graduates from top master's in software engineering programs can pursue managerial and senior-level positions in software engineering.
+Depending on their academic and professional experience, graduates from top master's in software engineering programs can pursue managerial and senior-level positions in software engineering and information technology more generally.
 Potential jobs include software developer, software architect, application developer, and computer system analyst.

 Doctoral Degrees in Software Engineering